iQSuite/platform-sdk-node/README.md

 > **🔒 Important:** *Always verify webhook signatures in production environments to ensure that incoming requests are genuinely from the iQ Suite Platform and not malicious actors.*

-### Supported Documents
+### Supported Documents and Max File Size

 The iQ Suite Platform supports a variety of document formats, ensuring flexibility in handling different types of data.
 Additionally, documents are automatically processed with Optical Character Recognition (OCR) when applicable, enabling the extraction of text from images or scanned documents.
+The **max file size** is capped at  **20 MB** with the file support of PDF, Docx and PPT.

 #### Rate Limiting / Throttling